-A status tracker is only useful if it is honest about uncertainty.
-Several entries below have moved more than once in the past year: the Colorado AI Act has been postponed twice, and the EU AI Act's high-risk timing is the subject of an active legislative proposal.
+A status tracker is only useful if it is honest about uncertainty, and honest about resolution once uncertainty clears.
+The single largest open question this tracker carried for months, whether the Digital Omnibus delay would move the EU AI Act's 2 August 2026 high-risk deadline, is resolved: it moved.
+The Omnibus entered into force on 27 July 2026, six days before the original date.
+Annex III now applies from 2 December 2027 and Annex I from 2 August 2028.
+This tracker previously recorded the opposite, and that entry was wrong.
 We label each entry with its current status and the date we last checked it against an official source.
 Confirm any single deadline against the cited source before you rely on it for a compliance or insurance decision.

 Key takeaways

-- Council of Europe Framework Convention, signed not yet in force: opened for signature 5 September 2024; the EU ratified on 15 May 2026; entry into force awaits five ratifications including at least three Council of Europe member states.
+- Council of Europe Framework Convention, signed not yet in force: opened for signature 5 September 2024; entry into force awaits five ratifications including at least three Council of Europe member states.
+Individual signature and ratification dates previously listed here could not be read at the Council of Europe treaty office on 17 August 2026 and have been removed.

 - Voluntary frameworks carry no deadline but govern insurability: ISO/IEC 42001:2023, the NIST AI RMF 1.0, and the AIUC-1 agent standard are the controls underwriters such as Munich Re (aiSure), Armilla, and AIUC reference when pricing AI liability cover.